pfonsecaUTRGV/contractor_ML_prediction/README.md

 ## Data organization
 The Data contains 4 relevant columns:
 -Contractor: Contractor name
--Kpw: Refers to the activity performed
+*Kpw: Refers to the activity performed
--WBS: A basic description of the general project
++WBS: A basic description of the general project
 -Grade: The grade that the contractor got for that specific activity (KPI)

 ## Exsisting files